Semi-Classical Limit of Quantum Gravity on Corners: Coadjoint Orbits and Moment Maps

-where $H_m\subset G$ is the subgroup whose Lie algebra is given by $\mathfrak{h}_m$.
-The second is that any coadjoint orbit is naturally a symplectic manifold \cite{Souriau:1970,kostant1970,Kirillov2004}.
+The second key result is that any coadjoint orbit is naturally a symplectic manifold \cite{Souriau:1970,kostant1970,Kirillov2004}.
 This is seen as follows, for any element of the algebra $X$, define the fundamental vector field on the coadjoint orbits $X^\#$ by its action on a functional $f\in C^\infty(\mathcal{O}_m)$

 The symplectic structure is then given by the well-known Kostant--Kirillov--Souriau two-form, which is defined at the point $m\in\mathfrak{g}^*$ as